pmodels/argobots/README.md

       cd argobots-%VERSION%

 (c) Choose an installation directory, say
-    /home/<USERNAME>/argobots-install, which is assumed to non-existent
+    /home/<USERNAME>/argobots-install, which is assumed to be non-existent or empty.
-    or empty.

 (d) Configure Argobots specifying the installation directory: